 Bellevue Place Education Trust (BPET) is overseen by a Board of Trustees (also known as the BPET Board).
-The Trustees are highly experienced professionals and include the founding members’ companies (two Trustees from each), who are associate education professionals, both in terms of teaching and leadership practitioners, inspectors and school improvement specialists – along with independent Trustees.
+The Trustees are highly experienced professionals and include the founding members’ companies (two Trustees from each), who are associate education professionals, both in terms of teaching and leadership practitioners, inspectors and school improvement specialists – working alongside independent Trustees and two parent trustees.

 Overview of the BPET Governance Structure

 As the sponsor of seven Free Schools, the BPET Board are accountable to the Secretary of State for Education – a network of schools under one legal body.
 BPET is also known as a Multi-Academy Trust (MAT).